njons/Founders-and-Coders-cohort14/README.md

 Each week constsits of two days of learning (workshops, presentations and research) and two days of project work in teams of 4 people, followed by a presentation of the project outcome and struggles.

+## Week 2
+Main workshop learnings:
+* TDD testing
+* No function should go untested

+### Team project: To-do app
+The second team project brief asked for a [to-do app](https://fac-14.github.io/teamcoolerweek2/) with the main aim to get us to test our code and try out callback functions sing git and developing a join repo on [GitHub](https://github.com/fac-14/teamcoolerweek2).

 ## Week 1
 Main workshop learnings:
 * Accessibility